-Priority is the fatal flaw at the heart of the traffic control system.
+Priority is the fatal flaw at the heart of the system.
 It makes roads dangerous by subverting our natural desire to take it in turns.
 It makes us obey a system of unequal rights-of-way.
 This is anti-social and anathema to good road-user relationships.

 In other walks of life, we take it in turns.
-If you barged in front of a cashpoint queue, you’d cause a riot, but on the road, we accept such delinquent conduct without question.
-The rule of priority licenses main road drivers to ignore side road traffic and pedestrians, regardless who was there first or how long they might have been waiting.
+Jumping a cashpoint queue is unthinkable, but on the road, we accept such delinquent behaviour without question.
+Priority licenses main road drivers to ignore side road traffic and people on foot, regardless who was there first or how long they might have been waiting.

 Priority produces a “need” for traffic lights – to break the priority streams of traffic so others can cross.
-Thus is most traffic control is an expensive exercise in self-defeat, a vain bid to solve the lethal conflicts generated by the original sin, the cancer, of priority.
+Thus is most traffic control is an expensive exercise in self-defeat, a vain bid to solve the lethal conflicts produced by priority.

-Not only is self-control safer, it’s over twice as efficient.
+Not only is equality-based self-control safer, it’s over twice as efficient.
 Our traffic lights-off trial in Portishead went permanent after journey times fell by over half with no loss of safety.
-The transformation took place even without the benefit of re-education to help people unlearn a lifetime’s bad habits instilled by the anti-social rules of the road.
+The transformation took place even without the benefit of re-education to help people unlearn the bad habits of a lifetime instilled by the anti-social rules of the road.
 What could be achieved in terms of improved safety, efficiency and quality of life through culture change, roadway redesign and legal reform is unlimited.